swiftlang/swift/docs/ABIStabilityManifesto.md

 While the standard library is already ensuring source stability, it will be changing many of its fundamental underlying representations this year.
 When ABI stability lands, the standard library will be severely limited in the kinds of changes it can make to existing APIs and non-resilient types.
 Getting the standard library in the right place is of critical importance.

-The programming model for String is still being redesigned [[SR-xxxx]()], and many types such as Int are undergoing implementation changes [[SR-xxxx]()].
+The programming model for String is still being redesigned [[SR-xxxx]()], and many types such as Int are undergoing implementation changes [[SR-3196](https://bugs.swift.org/browse/SR-3196)].
 At the same time, the standard library is simultaneously switching to new compiler features such as conditional conformances to clean up and deliver the best APIs [[SR-xxxx]()].

 Another goal of Swift is to improve the applicability of Swift to systems programming.
 Ownership semantics may make a large impact, including things such as improved `inout` semantics that allow for efficient and safe array slicing.
 Providing the right abstractions for efficient use of contiguous memory is still under investigation [[SR-xxxx]()].